dhrubo55/personal-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 You might've also noticed, the article isn't as comprehensive.
 Yet it touches upon all the optimal techniques & tools used to maintain a programming blog.
 So, I hope the information I shared through this article was enough to get you started with your blog as well!
 If you do so, reach out to me & say "_Hi!
 Here's my blog._" over social media and/or email.
 And I might give away a shoutout for you.

-Besides, my blog is [open-sourced][My Blog]! :red_heart: So, if you stumble across a roadblock, check out how I maintain this blog.
-Or, feel free to open an [Issue][Issue Thread]/[Discussion][Discussion Thread] thread.
+If you stumble across a roadblock, check the official Hugo and Netlify docs linked below.

 That said, I look forward to how you use Hugo to share your amazing content to the rest of the world!